On things that make noise

 I have an admission to make.
 I love playing finger cymbals (zills, sagat, hellspawn carried on the fingers, whatever you wish to call them).
 Welcome to the first in a series of posts where we will take a look at what they can do.

 As a dancer and my body is a visualisation of what the musicians are playing.
 Or more correctly, how I am interpreting what I hear them playing.
-By playing finger cymbals with my movements, I am also becoming a part of the band – part of the percussion section.
+By playing finger cymbals with my movements, I am also being a part of the band – part of the percussion section specifically.
 What I play should complement what the band is playing and fit in with the emotional content of the music (aka the feeling).

-This is my main set.
-This travels everywhere with me – even if I have no need of cymbals.
-It contains everything I need.
-Mufflers to keep the peace with my neighbours, earplugs for when I’m drilling movements in class in a room full of cymbals (hearing protection is important!), and of course a bag to hold it all together – bought at the M&M shop in Times Square NYC by my two kids (who felt mumma needed a green M&M bag!).
+This is my main set, they travel everywhere with me – even if I have no need of cymbals.
+The set contains everything I need.
+Like mufflers to keep the peace with my neighbours; earplugs for when I’m drilling movements in class in a room full of cymbals (hearing protection is important!); and a bag to hold it all together.
+It was bought at the M&M shop in Times Square NYC by my two kids (who felt mumma needed a green M&M bag!).

-But that’s all for this blog post.
-There’s so much to talk about with cymbals.
+There’s so much more we could talk about with finger cymbals.
 Keep an eye out for more, including a history lesson and working out what to play.
 Until next week, keep sparkly.